biringaChi/Lines/README.md

 ## Description
 Lines (<a href="https://biringachidera.com" target="_blank">biringachidera.com</a>) is a personal portfolio website to showcase some of my work.
-Built using HTML5, Boostrap, CSS3 and Vanilla Javascript.
+Built using HTML5, Boostrap4, CSS3 and Vanilla Javascript.